zhangxiuling111/meeting-record/README.md

 #### Our methodologies

 Manual analysis of a given protocol is always used.
-We also intend to apply model checking (such as in the tool SPIN http://spinroot.com/) to verify a property in temporal logics.
+We also intend to apply model checking (such as in the tool SPIN http://spinroot.com/) to verify invariants and properties specified in temporal logics.

 #### Other related interesting works

+To continue ...